New Muslim Cool: Plot

 After two months of marriage Hamza and Rafiah decide to move into a new home.
 While preparing for a family bbq for the 4th of July Hamza expresses his worry stating that everything is going too good.
 Shortly after, that same day the FBI raids the new Mosque.
 Through news footage and an interview with a former reporter, it is established that the raid occurred on a Friday on the 4th of July during prayer hours.
 Hamza and other witnesses who were at the Mosque describe in detail the incident stating that the FBI forced everyone out at gunpoint.
 The explanation given to the media outlets to why the FBI went into the Mosque was in connection to the apprehension of an individual who had various felony charges and was staying at the Mosque for the evening.
 After the raid, Hamza shares his fear about being apprehended and what would become of his family.

 Six months after the raid, Hamza is seen more involved in his home life since Rafiah began to work.
-Hamza has shifted his mentality from just an Islamic activists to a well-rounded family man following the teachings of the prophet Muhammad.
-Hamza has begun to closely read the word of the prophet Muhammad, giving him a new perspective in life and now seeks to collaborate with other religious groups.
+Hamza has shifted his mentality from just an Islamic activists to a well-rounded family man following the teachings of Muhammad.
+Hamza has begun to closely read the word of Muhammad, giving him a new perspective in life and now seeks to collaborate with other religious groups.
 As part of his job, Hamza begins to teach regular classes at the county jail, dealing with various religious groups.
 Hamza also begins to collaborate with Carol Elkid, a Jewish woman who is part of an organization that encourages diverse groups of Jewish and Muslim youth to express themselves through poetry.

 A year after the raid Rafiah is expecting a baby and the family is seen bonding over the news.
 Later on, the county jail abruptly revokes Hamza's security clearance along with two other Muslim clerics.
 Hamza is given no reason to why his clearance was revoked until months after when his attorney reveals that an interview Hamza gave before the release of an album in 2003 was brought into question.
 Hamza and his attorney continue to fight for his clearance.
 After one of the meeting with his attorney Hamza's wife goes into labor and gives birth to a baby boy.

 Hamza continues to work with at risk-youth and meets with an anti-drug committee at the housing projects in Pittsburgh to talk about a program for recovering drug dealers.
 Hamza also continues to record new tracks with his brother.
 The film concludes with Hamza being able to obtain his clearance to the county jail.